openmindculture/kleiderordnung-berlin/README.md

 - `ffmpeg -i original.mp4 -c:v libvpx -c:a libvorbis optimized.webm`

-### Video performance and accessibility settings / defaults
+### Video Performance Accessibility Settings and Subtitles

 Videos should only play automatically if necessary and if users did not state they prefer reduced motion or saving data.
 Videos that started automatically must not repeat more than 3 times.
 Videos must always be stoppable.
 Autoplay and preloading should not start unless the video approaches the visible region (lazy loading).